 Despite the continuing war in Eritrea, the prospect of famine in the central province of W???

-Despite the continuing war in Eritrea, the prospect of famine in the central province of W???ll??? and a power struggle within the ruling military council, some slow progress is being made to improve living conditions in the country's capital.
+Background: Despite the continuing war in Eritrea, the prospect of famine in the central province of W???ll??? and a power struggle within the ruling military council, some slow progress is being made to improve living conditions in the country's capital.
 In the four years since the revolution that overthrew Emperor Haile Selassie, Ethiopia's new government has attempted to build a Marxist society.
 In recent months, reports have suggested that thousands have died in the process.